gburgett/dallas-albania-connection/src/pages/homepage/_index.md

   image: ''
   link: /2019
   show: true
-  subtitle: Read more about the 2019 trip on our info page.
+  subtitle: Read more about the 2019 discipleship trips
-  title: Not sure yet?
+  title: Read About the 2019 Teams....
 articles:
   - path: /2018
   - path: /2017